 NGINX is an excellent web server, built for speed, lightweight to handle multiple connections, and it does come with GZIP support, but this can be a double-edged sword as using GZIP increases CPU utilization.
 Depending on your server and its resources, it could have the opposite impact enabling it without optimization.

 So interested in the topic so far?
-In our tutorial, you will learn the basic GZIP setup.
+In our tutorial, you will learn the basic GZIP setup and configuration on Nginx, which can be used on any operating system, UNIX or Windows.

 Optimized GZIP – Basic Setup